Eat Your Greens! 17 Green Recipes for St. Patrick’s DayArticle posted in: Diet & Nutrition

 It’s nice when recipes have exactly one direction.
 Gather a few ingredients and…wait for it…blend.
 Whether it’s your pre-party snack or festive punch, this latte is refreshing and loaded with vitamins and minerals.
 Indulge in a vanilla South Beach Diet shake made festive with matcha and spinach.
 Don’t want to share your favorite shake mix?
 Feel free to swap in some plain, full-fat Greek yogurt.

 Instead of green velvet cake or chocolatey mint desserts (of which you can never eat just one serving), why not compromise?
 If you’re in your Maintenance Phase or on our Diabetes plan, you can have dessert in the form of a delicious, fresh fruit salad.
-Don’t skimp on the mint and lime; they really enhance the flavor of the fruit and add a St. Patty’s Day feel.
+Don’t skimp on the mint and lime; they really enhance the flavor of the fruit and add a St. Paddy’s Day feel.

 You can’t go wrong with a pesto party!
 Paired with some great dippers, this appetizer is sure to be a hit.
 Have raw bell pepper strips and sliced cucumbers available for you and the veggie lovers.
 Slice up some toasted bread for the average guest.
 And why not offer an array of crunchy options?
 Some sprouted seed crackers, pretzels and pita chips are perfect to dunk in this nutritious dip.
 Everyone’s happy!